 Intrinsic to our ability to carry out our mission and vision for the Trinity River Basin, we're creating value through projects, education, outreach and awareness:

 Stream Tracker Monitoring - Monitoring for success creates value and insures continuity and sustainability of our programs.
-Trinity Waters is developing a Community Scientist water quality monitoring program and Certified Stormwater Inspector Volunteer program as components to the whole systems approach for our projects.
+Trinity Waters is developing both a Community Scientist water quality monitoring program and Certified Stormwater Inspector Volunteer program as components to the whole systems approach for our projects.
 To assist with research and to limit duplication of efforts, we will partner with other organizations and higher learning institutions engaged in water quality, drought and habitat monitoring.

 Recreational Enhancements - In partnership with Texas Parks & Wildlife, The Trust for Public Land and other like-minded organizations, Trinity Waters promotes and assists in planning and implementation of river recreation, trail systems, wetland parks and nature center reserves in the Trinity River Basin.